whatcoloris/assignment-asset-inventory/README.md

 Per the instructions there is not much form validation, stripping/trimming of entries, or the usual data processing especially key to secure PHP.

+An accessibility issue I struggled with was maintaining the ability to navigate the Modal Dialog about overwriting records with the keyboard.
+This would require further research and debugging.